ray-marr/Codes/README.md

 StarsAngle - calculates the angular seperation between stars of given RA and Dec

-ExponentialMethod - Calculates the exponential of a number via Taylor expansion method
+exponentialmethod - Calculates the exponential of a number via Taylor expansion method